Stacked payment cards with a boarding pass, globe flight path, and travel suitcase, resembling lounge access and frequent international travel

 Number 4: Insurance Coverage

 If you book a $3,000 flight and the airline cancels, does your card cover the loss?
-For most crypto cards, the answer is no. Only Avici Signature includes comprehensive Visa Signature travel benefits.
+For most crypto cards, the answer is no. Avici Signature ($30/year) is the cheapest crypto card with full Visa Signature travel benefits; the only other cards that bundle coverage are pricier Visa Infinite tiers like KAST Pengu Gold ($10,000/year).
 For every other crypto card, buy standalone trip insurance for bookings over $500.

 The Two-Card Travel Strategy